MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-In DataKnots, aggregate operations are naturally expressed as pipeline combinators and do not need explicit grouping.
-Nested aggregation just works.
-Moreover, custom aggregates can be easily constructed as native Julia functions and lifted into the query language.
+In DataKnots, aggregate operations are naturally expressed as pipeline combinators.
+Moreover, custom aggregates can be easily constructed as native Julia functions and lifted into the pipeline algebra.

-## Filtering & Paging
+## Filtering & Slicing Data

-Unsurprisingly, data filtering and paging of DataKnots' pipelines are also done with *combinators*.
-The `Filter` combinator takes one parameter, a predicate pipeline that for each input decides whether it should be included in the output.
+DataKnots comes with combinators for rearranging data.
+Consider `Filter`, which takes one parameter, a predicate pipeline that for each input value decides if that value should be included in the output.

     run(Range(6) >> Filter(It .> 3))
     #=>